nickduran/dynamical-NNS-passive/README.md

 * http://dynamicog.org/NNSactionDynamics/activePassiveGIT.html

-    + The sequence of steps taken in R to generate the results reported in the manuscript (R Markdown Worksheet)
+    + The sequence of steps taken in R to generate the results reported in the manuscript (R Markdown Notebook)

 ### Additional files